BrentBarnes/Connect_Four/README.md

 # Connect Four

-This project uses the game Connect Four as a way to practice Test Driven Development (TDD) with RSpec.
+This project uses the game Connect Four as a way to practice <strong>Test Driven Development (TDD)</strong> with <strong>RSpec</strong>.

 This has similar functionality to all of the other Ruby CLI games I have built.
-The focus here is more with testing.
+The focus here is more on testing.
 The tests can be found below!

 ### Video Demo